svenvc/Reddit/DEPLOY.md

 # Deploy instructions

-Here are instructions on how to deploy the Reddit.st example web application.
+Here are instructions on how to deploy the Reddit.st example web application on a small Ubuntu Linux server.

-This is a basic installation for now, it lacks proper process control or up to date HTTPS, but these can be added easily later on.
+This is a basic installation for now, it lacks proper process control (monitoring, auto restart) or up to date HTTPS (using a reverse proxy), nor any form of load balancing, but these can be added easily later on.
+This is a naked, plain HTTP server.

-I used an Amazon AWS EC2 T4g.micro instance (1 GB) with Ubuntu Server 20.04.2 LTS.
+One option is to use an Amazon AWS EC2 T4g.micro instance (1 GB) with Ubuntu Server 20.04.x LTS.

 These machines use an ARM64 CPU (AWS Graviton2, Neoverse N1, Cortex-A76, ARM v8).